 Laboratory Work: Lab work will follow as closely as possible the material discussed in the lectures.
-The lab experiments will be downloaded by the student from the chem.
-1B Blackboard site.
 Each lab experiment will have a prelab, experimentation and data section, and a postlab.
 The prelab must be completed before coming to lab.
-If noncompletion of the prelab before the lab starts becomes habitual for a student the student will be barred from conducting the experiments.
+If non-completion of the prelab before the lab starts becomes habitual for a student the student will be barred from conducting the experiments.
 Tardiness to lab is not acceptable, it is a violation of lab safety protocol and late students will not be allowed to conduct the experiment.
-The prelab is worth 40% of the experiment and the lab work and post lab questions are worth 60%.
+The prelab is worth 30% of the experiment and the lab work and post lab questions are worth 70%.
 Each lab is scored out of 10 possible points.